 Second, memories of lost statehood could endogenously generate nationalist longing to regain cultural independence and political autonomy, as the Polish case suggests.
-From that same dataset, we create a dichotomous variable indicating if a city was part of a state that had existed sometimes after 1500 but was no longer a political entity during the time period under consideration.
-None of these three variables show a significant association with the outcome.
+From that same dataset, we create a dichotomous variable indicating whether a city was part of a state that had existed sometimes after 1500 but was no longer a political entity during the time period under consideration.
+None of these three variables shows a significant association with the outcome (results are available upon request).

-Third, we briefly check if industrialization might endogenously propel nationalist production, as maintained by Gellner (1983) in his classic account of the emergence of nationalism as providing the cultural uniformity that an industrialized economy with a flexible labor force needs.
-We use three variables to test this argument, if in a preliminary way given the coarse temporal resolution of the available data.
-We measure the linear geographic distance from a city to the nearest center of coal or textile production or to the nearest area where new industries based on mechanized production were located.
+Third, we check whether industrialization might endogenously propel nationalist production, as maintained by Gellner (1983) in his classic account of the emergence of nationalism, which supposedly provided the cultural uniformity that an industrialized economy with a flexible labor force needs.
+We use three variables to test this argument, even if in a preliminary way given the coarse temporal resolution of the available data.
+We measure the linear geographic distance from a city to the nearest center of coal or textile production or to the nearest area with industries that were based on mechanized production.
 The coal data come from Fernihough and O'Rourke (2021) and the textile data from the International Committee for the Conservation of the Industrial Heritage (2013).
-Information on industrializing regions is taken from two maps published by Pollard

-(1981), the leading historian of the industrial revolution at the regional level.
-They refer to 1815 and 1875 respectively.
+Information on industrializing regions is taken from two maps published by Pollard (1981), the leading historian of the Industrial Revolution at the regional level.
+They refer to 1815 and 1875, respectively.
 We assign decades up to 1840 to the 1815 map and the later ones to the 1875 map.
-There is no evidence that any of these three measures of industrialization are associated with nationalist production.
+There is no evidence that any of these three measures of industrialization are associated with nationalist production (results are again available upon request).